Softnet-Free/softnet-java/docs/pub-sub-events/handling-queueing-events.md

 *	<span class="param">eventName</span> is the event name described in the previous section;
 *	<span class="param">listener</span> is an event listener of type <span class="datatype">RemoteEventListener</span>.

-The application provides the event name and implementation of the <span class="datatype">RemoteEventListener</span> interface to the method call.
+An application provides the event name and implementation of the <span class="datatype">RemoteEventListener</span> interface to the method call.
 The interface declares two methods to implement:
 ```java
 public interface RemoteEventListener {
     void accept(ClientEndpoint clientEndpoint, RemoteEvent remoteEvent);